 How will my claim be resolved?
 Settlement discussions – what is involved?

 At some stage, discussions dealing with the settlement of your case are likely to take place.
 Nowadays, these are frequently done by your Solicitor over the phone (in less severe cases).
 In more serious cases, Settlement Discussions involve a meeting taking place between Berwick Solicitors and the Insurance Company .
 In other words, a meeting takes place between your representatives and the representatives of the Insurance Company in which your case is discussed with a view to resolving it.
 You will not be present at the discussion but you will be asked to attend at the location so that you can be consulted concerning details of the discussion.
-If these discussions take place, the Insurance Company representatives are likely to make an offer of compensation to you.
+If these discussions take place, the Insurance Company representatives are likely to make an offer to you.
 Berwick Solicitors (sometimes a Barrister will assist) will advise you as to whether this offer is sufficient or whether you should turn it down.

 Normally, these discussions involve offer, counter-offer and negotiations for some considerable time until, hopefully, a satisfactory offer is made which you decide to accept.
 The said discussions can only take place when you feel that you are in a position to assess your injuries i.e. it is advisable to wait some considerable time before you enter into discussions, as otherwise, you are likely to under- sell your injuries (for example, if you settle for a certain amount of money on the basis of your perceptions of your injuries after a period of six months after the accident, you might discover, some months later, that your injuries are considerably worse and, of course, it will then be too late if you have already accepted a settlement offer).